berops/culture/Golang.md

 )
 ```

-NB However, this pattern is considered obsolete because it’s unclear that a registration operation is being performed.
+However, this pattern is considered obsolete because it’s unclear that a registration operation is being performed.
 The primary use of init functions today is to initialize package-level variables that can’t be configured in a single assignment.

 ## Modules